First Amendment audit

-First Amendment auditing is a primarily American social movement that involves photographing or filming in a public space.
-It is often categorized by its practitioners, known as auditors, as activism and citizen journalism that tests constitutional rights—in particular the right to photograph and video record in a public space, a right normally covered by the First Amendment to the United States Constitution.
-Auditors have tended to film or photograph government buildings, equipment, and access control points, as well as any personnel present.
+First Amendment auditing is a primarily American social movement that involves photographing or filming in a public or publicly funded space.
+It is often categorized by its practitioners, known as auditors, as activism and citizen journalism that tests constitutional rights—in particular the right to photograph and video record in public, a right normally covered by the First Amendment to the United States Constitution.
+Auditors have tended to film or photograph government buildings, equipment, and access control points.

-Auditors believe that the movement promotes transparency and open government.
-Critics have argued that audits are typically confrontational, and have criticized some tactics as forms of intimidation and harassment.
-Many opponents of the tactics and legal theories of auditors refer to auditors as "frauditors".
+Auditors have argued that the movement promotes transparency and open government.
+Some critics argue that audits are typically confrontational, and have criticized some tactics as forms of intimidation and harassment.
+Some opponents of auditors refer to auditors as "frauditors".

 The practice is predominantly an American concept, since the First Amendment is a part of United States law, but it has also been seen in other countries, including Australia, the United Kingdom, Canada, and Russia.

 Procedure

 Self-styled auditors typically travel to places considered public property, such as sidewalks or public right-of-ways, or places open to the public, such as post offices, police stations, public libraries or other government buildings, and visibly and openly photograph and record buildings and persons in their view.

-In sidewalk or easement audits, the conflict arises when a property owner or manager states, in substance, that photography of their property is prohibited.
+In sidewalk or easement audits, conflict might arise when a property owner or manager states, in substance, that photography of their property is prohibited.
 Auditors have a constitutional right to record in open public spaces, as there is no reasonable expectation of privacy there.
 The laws regarding public forums come into play in these situations and are often the flashpoint of contention.
 Sometimes, auditors will tell property owners upon questioning that they are photographing or recording for a story, they are photographing or recording for their "personal use", or sometimes auditors do not answer questions.

 Frequently, local law enforcement is called, and the auditor is sometimes reported as a suspicious person and is often also identified as having been on private property.
 Some officers will approach the auditors and request their identification and an explanation of their conduct.
 Auditors refusing to identify sometimes results in officers arresting auditors for obstruction of justice, disorderly conduct, or other crimes.

 An auditor selects a public facility and then films the entire encounter with staff and customers alike.
 If no confrontation or attempt to stop the filming occurs, then the facility "passes" the audit.
 If an employee attempts to stop a filming event, it "fails" the audit.